Shorter-Shenck/Zillow_Cluster_Regression/README.md

 > Ask/Answer exploratory questions of data and attributes to understand drivers of home value

-* Utilize charts and statistical tests
+* Utilize charts, statistical tests, and various clustering models with

-> Construct models to predict assessed home value for single family properties using regression techniques
+> Construct models to predict `logerror`
+* Log Error: log(zestimate) - log(Saleprice)
+* A calculated value taking difference between the log of Zillow's Zestimate model estimate and the log of a properties actual sale price.

 > Make recommendations to a *fictional* data science team about how to improve predictions